-Field Field type Description name f_init Function pointer Function to initialize the front-end of the current pipeline instance. f_free Function Function to free the resources allocated by the front-end of the current pointer pipeline instance. cmds Array of CLI commands Array of CLI commands to be registered to the application CLI for the current pipeline type.
-Even though the CLI is executed by a different pipeline (typically, this is the master pipeline), from modularity perspective is more efficient to keep the message client side (part of the frontend) together with the message server side (part of the back-end).
+Field Field type Description name f_init Function Function to initialize the front-end of the current pipeline instance. pointer f_post inFitunction Function to run once after f_init. pointer f_track Function See section Tracking pipeline output port to physical link. pointer f_free Function Function to free the resources allocated by the front-end of the current pointer pipeline instance. cmds Array of CLI Array of CLI commands to be registered to the application CLI for the commands current pipeline type.
+Even though the CLI is executed by a different pipeline (typically, this is the master pipeline), from modularity perspec- tive is more efficient to keep the message client side (part of the front- end) together with the message server side (part of the back-end).